nullpointer-io/stablediffusion/README.md

 ## Execute

-Log-in to huggingface.co by the using the huggingface cli.
+Log-in to huggingface.co by the using the huggingface command line program.
 ```
 huggingface-cli login
 ```
-When prompted then paste your user token from the prerequisites chapter.
+When prompted paste your user token created before.
 Don't be irritated when the pasted token is not visible on the command line.

+**Be warned for the initial run** of the script.
+Gigabytes of data will be downloaded at first.

 Based on your amount of GPU RAM there are to options to execute the script.
-But **be warned for the initial run** of the script.
-Gigabytes of data will be downloaded at first.

 a.
 Create image from text with GPU over 10 GB RAM.
 ```